Low-depth amplitude estimation via statistical eigengap estimation: Additional numerical results

-In \cref{figHeisenberg}, we show that our algorithms perform similarly to the prior state-of-the-art, such as ChebAE and CSAE, in both depth and query complexities.
-Apart from our algorithms and state-of-the-art amplitude estimation algorithms, we also adapt compressed sensing~\citep{candes2006near-optimal, candes2006robust} for post-processing.
-Further, we also present a variant algorithm, Gaussian Maximum Magnitude Amplification Estimation, to shed light on why we use two different optimization functions for our algorithms.
+In \cref{figHeisenberg}, we show that our algorithm performs similarly to the prior state-of-the-art, such as ChebAE and CSAE, in both depth and query complexities.
+Apart from our algorithm and state-of-the-art amplitude estimation algorithms, we also adapt compressed sensing~\citep{candes2006near-optimal, candes2006robust} for post-processing.
+Further, we also present a variant algorithm, Gaussian Maximum Magnitude Amplification Estimation.
 Relevant numerical results are shown in \cref{figOther}.
 We detail the implementation of our methods as follows:

-\paragraph{Compressed sensing} We adapt the use of compressed sensing in phase estimation from \citet{yi2024quantum} to perform amplitude estimation.
+\paragraph*{Compressed sensing} We adapt the use of compressed sensing in phase estimation from \citet{yi2024quantum} to perform amplitude estimation.
 As our signals are a single cosine, we employ the use of a discrete Fourier transform matrix, but just the discrete cosine transform matrix.
 In addition, we employ the use of LASSO~\citep{tibshirani1996regression} for minimization as opposed to convex optimization with $\ell_1$ inequality constraints, as given the high noise in the samples, the inequality constraints require a hyperparameter to control the tolerance of noise, and it might be simpler to penalize the $\ell_1$ norm as part of the loss minimization rather than a strict constraint.
 From \cref{figOther}, we see that while compressed sensing has asymptotically similar performances (judging from the slope), it requires a higher number of both queries and depth compared to ChebAE, CSAE, and our algorithm.